openforcefield/qca-dataset-submission/submissions/2024-04-18-OpenFF-Torsion-Benchmark-Supplement-Optimization-Dataset-v1.0/README.md

-# OpenFF Torsion Benchmark Supplement v1.0
+# OpenFF Torsion Benchmark Supplement Optimization Dataset v1.0

 ## Description

 An optimization data set created to expand the benchmarking data for both existing Sage 2.2.0 proper torsion parameters and new parameters added through the [torsion multiplicity][tm] project.
-The molecules in this data set were The molecules in this data set were selected from the [ChEMBL 33][chembl] database with additional processing steps described below.
+The molecules in this data set were selected from the [ChEMBL 33][chembl] database with additional processing steps described below.

 ## General Information

 * Date: 2024-04-17
 * Class: OpenFF Optimization Dataset
 * Purpose: Improve proper torsion training data in Sage
-* Name: OpenFF Torsion Drive Supplement v1.0
+* Name: OpenFF Torsion Benchmark Supplement Optimization Dataset v1.0
 * Number of unique molecules: 51
 * Number of filtered molecules: 0
 * Number of conformers: 51